reubenvanammers/reubenvanammers.github.io/docs/_posts/2020-09-07-reinforcement-learning-connect4.markdown

 where r is the reward given from action $a_t$ which moves the environment from state $s_t$ to state $s_{t+1}$, and $\gamma$ is a discount factor.

 In essence, Q-learning attempts to see how good a move is by seeing how good the state its moving into is, and how much a reward it gets from doing so.
-Initially, its guess at how good the state its going into isn't great (or why would you need this algorithm in the first place), but by successive iterations can usually get to a reasonable level of accuracy.
+Initially, its guess at how good the state its going into isn't great (you wouldn't need this algorithm in the first place), but by successive iterations can usually get to a reasonable level of accuracy.

 If you have a more complicated system whereby its impractical to have each state action pair in a table, then essentially you need to have a function to approximate the value of Q - this can be a neural network or the like, and is what was used during implementation.